About The Unwanted Series

 Professors and fellow students alike enjoyed my writing and encouraged me to never give up, When I wrote and submitted short stories about my own life experiences, I was surprised to see fellow students shed tears when reading them.
 Mom always said I had extraordinary empathy and that is the foundation for my expressions.

 After we lost my dad in 2015, I realized how much of a blessing it is to be able to write these books with my mom.
 I’m closer with her than most people have the honor of experiencing, and she’s also my best friend.
-It’s been exciting to see many of our fans look forward to the next book and actually ask when that will be.
-But that takes a second place to the fact that I’m already getting paid better than I could ever imagine.
+It’s been exciting to see many of our fans look forward to the next book and actually ask when to expect them.
+But that takes second place to the fact that I’m already getting a reward that is worth more than any payment I could ever receive.

 Oregon Writer’s Colony